What is the most important project that you are working on right now?

 Clarity is king when it comes to the timely completion of projects.

 This type of Matrix helps provide clear expectations and reasonable deadlines for everyone involved.
 Doesn’t that sound glorious?
 A utopian workplace in which your team members know their roles, expectations, and deadlines and are efficiently working toward meeting them?

-Here’s another wrench in the plan though, just for added fun:
+Here’s another wrench in the plan, though, just for added fun:

 As a leader, you have to be sure that you’re not coming from a place of unconscious incompetence when it comes to prioritizing projects or your action steps within them.

 What if everything you’ve assessed as being a high priority or high impact has been erroneously based on your level of incompetence?
 How would you even know?
-You’ll figure it out pretty quickly when your list of high-impact action items fails to yield stellar results or move your project towards completion in a timely manner.
+You’ll figure it out pretty quickly when your list of high-impact action items fails to yield stellar results or move your project toward completion in a timely manner.